Safety Matters

 In the itinerary and instructions we provide you with, you will find an estimated hiking time for each daytime trek.
 On most routes, it is based on a maximum pace of ascent of 300 m per hour and same pace of descent.
 The estimated hiking time does not include stops for lunch, photography and other possible stops, thus we recommend planning your day carefully depending on your walking pace.

 In Greece's typical weather conditions, it is optimal start the hike early in the morning.
 We recommend starting no later than 8 am.
 It will allow you to hike in the morning hours when the sun is not too strong and the probability of rain storms is relatively low.
 We recommend reaching your destination hut by 5:00 pm.
-If you are running late, we recommend minimizing the number of stops, and you shall remember to notify the hut custodian directly or via Greco Hiking.
+If you are running late, we recommend minimizing the number of stops, and you shall remember to notify the hut custodian directly or via GrEco Hiking.
 In any case, we hope you have a great time hiking in Greece!

 5. Treat Wildlife with Respect and Exercise Caution